espressif/idf-eclipse-plugin/docs/EspressifIDE.md

 As Installer bundles, all the required components and tools including stable esp-idf so people behind corporate firewalls can use the whole solution out-of-box.
 This also configures all the required build environment variables and tool paths as you launch the IDE.
 All you could do is to get started with your project direclty without manually configuring anything.
 This will give you a big boost to your productivity!

-Espressif-IDE Installer for Windows is available <a href ="https://dl.espressif.com/dl/esp-idf/">here</a>
+Espressif-IDE Installer for Windows can be downloaded from <a href ="https://dl.espressif.com/dl/esp-idf/">here</a>

+> Note: Espressif-IDE Installer is available only for Windows.